MatthiasBart/bachelor-thesis/chapters/3-background.typ

 While <satellite> and <starlink> solve the issue of dead spots, they also rely on infrastructure.
 The following is an incomprehensive list of ad hoc technologies.

-=== WiFi
+=== #gls("wifi")

-WiFi is a trademark for #gls("ieee") wireless communication standard 802.11 based technologies which already exists for over two decades.
-The IEEE 802.11 standard defines the protocols that are used to establish a connection with current WiFi wireless nodes, including routers or access points whereas the correlating WiFi versions is just used for marketing purposes and matches an underlying 802.11 specification @wi-fi_alliance_discover_2023 @cisco_systems_inc_what_nodate.
+#gls("wifi") is a trademark for #gls("ieee") wireless communication standard 802.11 based technologies which already exists for over two decades.
+The IEEE 802.11 standard defines the protocols that are used to establish a connection with current #gls("wifi") wireless nodes, including routers or access points whereas the correlating #gls("wifi") versions is just used for marketing purposes and matches an underlying 802.11 specification @wi-fi_alliance_discover_2023 @cisco_systems_inc_what_nodate.

 #figure(
   table(
     columns: (auto, auto),
     inset: 10pt,
     table.header([*Generational name*], [*Technology supported*]),
-    [WiFi 7], [802.11be],
+    [#gls("wifi") 7], [802.11be],
-    [WiFi 6], [802.11ax],
+    [#gls("wifi") 6], [802.11ax],
-    [WiFi 5], [802.11ac],
+    [#gls("wifi") 5], [802.11ac],
-    [WiFi 4], [802.11n],
+    [#gls("wifi") 4], [802.11n],
   )
 )

-The WiFi Direct trademark enables WiFi devices to connect directly without underlying infrastructure.
-However this specification has not been widely adopted because of high energy consumption and lack of performance where establishing a connection could take fro four to ten seconds @camps-mur_device--device_2013.
-WiFi Direct is not available in iPhones @quinn_the_eskimo_ios_2015.
+The #gls("wifi") Direct trademark enables #gls("wifi") devices to connect directly without underlying infrastructure.
+However this specification has not been widely adopted because of high energy consumption and lack of performance where establishing a connection could take four to ten seconds @camps-mur_device--device_2013. #gls("wifi") Direct is not available in iPhones @quinn_the_eskimo_ios_2015.

 === Bluetooth

-Bluetooth a short range wireless technology enables connection between two nearby devices without relying on supporting infrastructure very similar to WiFi Direct.
-The protocol operates on 2.4 GHz and is features two separate standards today, Bluetooth Classic and Bluetooth Low Energy which is optimized for low energy consumption.
+Bluetooth a short range wireless technology enables connection between two nearby devices without relying on supporting infrastructure very similar to #gls("wifi") Direct.
+The protocol operates on 2.4 GHz and is features two separate standards today, Bluetooth Classic and #gls("ble", long: true) which is optimized for low energy consumption.
 Today Bluetooth is mostly used to connect computers to external peripherals like mice, keyboards or headphones.
 Using Bluetooth for data transfer is not preferred since its data rate is limited to 2 Mbps @intel_corporation_what_2022 @cybersecurity__infrastructure_security_agency_understanding_2021.

 === LoRaWan